 - This is a beginner course.
 No previous experience is required.
 Please contact us if you have questions as to the level of this course.

 - It is the participant’s responsibility to provide their own Equipment & Software, including:

-- Video camera, microphone, & tripod for 2 to 3 days in week 3 (instructors will discuss exact dates during week 1) for video shoot (see Equipment & Software Guide for rental options).
+- You will need a video camera, microphone, & tripod for 2 to 3 days in week 5 (instructors will discuss exact dates during week 1) for video shoot (see Equipment & Software Guide for rental options).

 - External hard drive (Formatted for Mac or PC).

 - Adobe Creative Cloud – Premiere, Photoshop, and Audition (7-day free trial + at least 2 additional paid months to use for the remainder of the course).

 - Comfortable with learning new equipment and software.